June 12, 2021

 Trekking.
 The on-foot sections will be on mostly rolling terrain with light to moderate vegetation.
 Most checkpoints will be on defined terrain such as hilltops, reentrants (gullies), etc. but some will be more subtle in the longer race to test experienced racers.
 You should not need to cross treacherous or extremely swampy terrain to reach checkpoints.
 Most if not all checkpoints will be optional.
 Can’t find one after lots of searching?
 Skip it and move on.

 Paddling.
 The paddle will be on a lake so it will be out and back.
+No bikes in canoes.
 The 10-hour race will also have some gorgeous, slow river paddling; still an easy out and back.
 Rental canoes are available (kayaks for solos) for the 10-hour race and will be staged for you at the start of the paddle section.
 Or, bring and stage your own boat(s) to save the rental fee.
 Canoes and kayaks will be provided for 5-hour racers at no extra charge!
 We should have plenty to avoid any wait since it’s a short paddle, but they will be first come, first served.
-You can pick from canoe, two-person kayak, or solo kayak for solos and the third person on a team of three.
+You can pick from a canoe(s) (2-4 person teams), two-person kayak, or solo kayak for solos.

 - Personal boats dropped off at start of paddle section (unless renting): 6:00-7:00 am